anilbharadia/anilbharadia.github.io/docs/german_pr_application.md

 Anil Bharadia
 ```

-Details about attachments:
+Details about the attachments:

 `1.
-Reisepass und Blaue Karte`  A single PDF containing scan copy of:
+Reisepass und Blaue Karte`  A single PDF containing the scan copies of:
     my current passport,
     my expired passport (which is mentioned in my blue card),
     my blue card front and back page,